COVID 19 Vaccination at Erskineville Doctors UPDATE 4 August 2022

 How to get ready for vaccination at Erskineville Doctors

-- Don’t plan anything important the next day – about 1 in 5 people are finding they are unwell enough to need a day off (fatigue, fever, etc) – usually after AZ dose 1 and after Pfizer dose 2.
+Don’t plan anything important the next day – about 1 in 5 people are finding they are unwell enough to need a day off (fatigue, fever, etc) – after Pfizer dose 2 or 3.
 The AusVaxSafety site is displaying data collected in Australia regarding common side effects of the vaccines.

 Wear a top that allows you to easily expose the top of your arm.